Smiling couple in a red car showing a phone with auto insurance quote options, with a mother and daughter walking near the beach in the background.

 References

-3. Insurance Information Institute, Auto Insurance Basics: Understanding Your Coverage, including liability, collision, comprehensive, and optional coverage explanations.
+3. Insurance Information Institute, Auto Insurance Basics: Understanding Your Coverage, including liability, collision, comprehensive and optional coverage explanations.
 Source